benmuirhead/MLBscores/README.md

 ###Classes
 The classes to the program are organized as such

-Run: Runs the program, generating the GUI
+*Run: Runs the program, generating the GUI

-GUI: a GUI to display the graphics components of the games
+*GUI: creates the Graphical User Interface to display the graphics components of the games

+*Game: A class based on the URL accessed from the MLB API.
+It finds the information for a certain game as delegated by the GameDay or GameRange classes.
+Creates the Swing components to display the games.

-GameDay: a class which organizes the games of a given date and sends Swing components of score to the GUI in an organized fashion
+GameDay: Organizes the games of a given date and sends Swing components of score to the GUI in an organized fashion

 GameRange: Same function as GameDay except the given information is a single team over a range of dates

-Game: A class which finds the information for a certain game as delegated by the GameDay or GameRange classes.
-Creates the Swing components to display the games.

 Team: A class which stores the information for curent MLB teams.
 This information includes abbreviation, name, city, and logo.
 To quickly assign information, a binary search is implemented.

+Utility: Contains several utility methods, including a JSONValueReader and methods for converting Calendars to Dates and back